CosmicGirl-m/CosmicGirl-m/README.md

 🔍 Seeking an internship in AI research or software development, where I can apply my skills in machine learning and robotics to contribute to innovative projects. <br/>

 💫 Let's Connect!
+LinkedIn:
+- 🌱 I’m currently learning **🤖 Currently honing my skills in Python for AI algorithms, TensorFlow for deep learning models, and ROS for robotics applications.**

+- 👨‍💻 All of my projects are available at [portfolio](portfolio)

+- 💬 Ask me about **Gaming Physics, Quantum Physics & Humanoids**

+- 📫 How to reach me **maryamsindhu.work@gmail.com**

+- 📄 Know about my experiences [resume](resume)